Search for a recipe

 • Take the mixed nuts into the mixie jar and pulse them into a coarse mixture

-• In a wide pan add 1/4 tsp of ghee and saute the mixed nuts in low flame until you get a nice aroma; mix well and saute
+• In a wide pan, add 1/4 tsp of ghee and saute the mixed nuts on a low flame until you get a nice aroma; mix well and saute

-• Add chopped dates, cardamom powder, and 1/4 tsp of ghee, cook on low flame
+• Add chopped dates, cardamom powder, and 1/4 tsp of ghee, cook on a low flame

 • Sauté till the dates start releasing oil

-• Then turn off the flame and transfer the mixture into a plate and let the mixture turns warm
+• Then turn off the flame and transfer the mixture to a plate, and let the mixture cool.

-• When the mixture is warm enough to handle, Grease your hands and take a small portion of the dough and roll them into balls
+• When the mixture is warm enough to handle, grease your hands and take a small portion of the dough and roll it into balls

 • serve them immediately or store them in an airtight container